 Caveats to Student and Parent Borrowing

 Just because you can technically borrow an “unlimited” amount to pay for your child’s education doesn’t mean you should.
-For instance, if your income is $50,000 per year, it would be unwise to borrow $80,000 to pay for college.
+For instance, if your income is $50,000 annually, borrowing $80,000 to pay for college would be unwise.
 You could spend anywhere from 20 – 30 years repaying

 student loans.